status-im/subspace-docs/getting-started.md

 });
 ```

-In addition to the provider, `Phoenix` also accepts an `options` object with settings that can change its behavior:
+In addition to the provider, `Subspace` also accepts an `options` object with settings that can change its behavior:
-- `dbFilename` - Name of the database where the information will be stored (default `'phoenix.db'`)
+- `dbFilename` - Name of the database where the information will be stored (default `'subspace.db'`)
 - `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: `undefined`.
 Obtains data every block).

 ## Reacting to data
-Once it's initialized, you can use Phoenix's methods to track the contract state, events and balances.
+Once it's initialized, you can use **Subspace**'s methods to track the contract state, events and balances.
 These functions return RxJS Observables which you can subscribe to, and obtain and transform the observed data via operators.

 ::: tip What is an Observable?
 The `Observable` type can be used to model push-based data sources such as DOM events, timer intervals, and sockets.
 In addition, observables are: